colyseus/docs/docs/deployment.md

 Heroku can be used for prototyping.
 You can deploy the [colyseus-examples](https://github.com/colyseus/colyseus-examples) project on it by hitting this button:

+Keep in mind that scaling to multiple processes and/or nodes on Heroku is not supported out of the box, therefore we don't recommend using it in a production environment.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/colyseus/colyseus-examples)

-Scaling Colyseus on Heroku is not practical.
-We do not recommend using Heroku with Colyseus in production.

-**Important:** Make sure to set the environment variable `NPM_CONFIG_PRODUCTION=false` in order to use dev-dependencies in your deployment, such as `ts-node`, `ts-node-dev`, etc.
+**Important:** Make sure to set the environment variable `NPM_CONFIG_PRODUCTION=false` in order to use dev-dependencies in your deployment.